pubref/bazel-importscrubber/README.md

 # Bazel Importscrubber

-A fork of `net.sourceforge.importscrubber` used to demonstrate the use of [bazel] for java developers.
+A fork of `net.sourceforge.importscrubber` used to demonstrate the use of [Bazel][bazel-home] for java developers.

 ## About Bazel

-[Bazel][bazel-home] is Google's open-source version of their internal tool `blaze` used internally to build the majority of Google's software products.
+[Bazel][bazel-home] is Google's open-source version of their internal tool `blaze` used to build the majority of Google's software products.

-## About importscrubber
+## About Importscrubber

 Importscrubber is a java program that parses java files and cleans up the import statements.
 The program is ancient, dating back to the